fzi-forschungszentrum-informatik/Lanelet2/README.md

 ## Overview

 Lanelet2 is a C++ library with ROS support for handling map data in the context of automated driving.
 It is designed to utilize high-definition map data in order to efficiently handle the challenges posed to a vehicle in complex traffic scenarios.
-Flexibility and extensibility are one of the core prinicples to handle the upcoming challenges of future maps.
+Flexibility and extensibility are some of the core prinicples to handle the upcoming challenges of future maps.

 Features:
 - *2D and 3D* support
-- *Consistent modification*.
-If on point is modified, all owning objects see the change
+- *Consistent modification*: if one point is modified, all owning objects see the change
-- Supports **lane changes**, routing through areas, etc
+- Supports **lane changes**, routing through areas, etc.
 - *Separated routing* for pedestrians, vehicles, bikes, etc.
 - Many *constomization points* to add new traffic rules, routing costs, parsers, etc.
 - *ROS interface* for communicating parts of a lanelet map via ROS